-Famous for his songs in French, and beloved by the French people, Jacques Brel is is actually Belgian.
-Brel composed and performed thoughtful and often theatrical songs that generated worldwide fame and is generally considered as a master of the modern chanson.
+Famous for his songs in French, Jacques Brel is was actually Belgian.
+Brel composed and performed thoughtful and often theatrical songs that generated worldwide fame, and is generally considered as a master of the modern chanson.
 His songs had a profound influence on English-speaking writers such as David Bowie and Marc Almond.
-American artists such as Nina Simone, Frank Sinatra, and Ray Charles have recorded English translations of his songs.
+American artists such as Nina Simone, Frank Sinatra, and Ray Charles recorded English translations of his songs.

-Héloïse Letissie is a French singer and songwriter from Nantes.
-Her music is known as Christine and the Queens and is an eclectic melange of music, performance, art videos, drawings and photography.
-Letissie studied in Lyon and later lived in Paris and London.
+Héloïse Letissier is a French singer and songwriter from Nantes.
+Her stage name is Christine and the Queens, and she produces an eclectic melange of music, performance, art videos, drawings and photography.
+Letissier studied in Lyon and later lived in Paris and London.
 It was the British capital that inspired her to work with local drag queen musicians.
 They began to accompany her during her early concerts and consequently became the backing band known as the “Queens.”
 She identifies her music genre as “freakpop,” and released her debut EP, Miséricorde, independently.
 In 2012, she released her second EP, Mac Abbey, and was awarded the the Best Discovered Act, known in France as the Découverte du Printemps de Bourges.
 The band was also the recipient of the Adami Premières Francos 2012 award.

 Born as Bruno Le Forestier, Maxime le Forestier is an established icon of French music who started his musical career with a violin.
-Le Forestier preserved his passion for music and songwriting during his military service beginning 1969 as part of the parachute regiment.
+Le Forestier preserved his passion for music and songwriting while doing his military service, as part of the parachute regiment.
 This experience proved to be the source of inspiration for one of his most famous songs, “Parachutiste.”

 Sniper is a French hip-hop band from Val-d’Oise, a commune near Paris.
 The group’s two main members are Tunisiano (Bachir Baccour) and Aketo (Ryad Selmi).
 The band’s career started in 2001 with the release of their first album, Du rire aux larmes (From Laughter to Tears).
 In their music, Sniper mixes dark humor and linguistic wit, while simultaneously engaging in more political subjects, as demonstrated in their track “Pris Pour Cible.”
 Their songs address socio-political concerns that underpin the modern Francophone world: racism, poverty, immigration, unemployment, and failed relationships.
 In 2003, Sniper released Gravé dans la roche (Carved in Stone) which focuses on the Israeli-Palestinian conflict.

 Manu Chao is a French-born musical artist of Spanish origin with the name José-Manuel Thomas Arthur Chao.
-He performs his songs not only in French, but also in Spanish, English, Italian, Arabic, Galician, Portugese, and occasionally a few other languages.
+He performs his songs not only in French, but also in Spanish, English, Italian, Arabic, Galician, Portuguese, and occasionally a few other languages.
 Like many other aspiring French artists, Chao started his musical career by busking in Paris.
-In 1987, he founded the band Mano Negrai, which achieved considerable success, especially in Europe.
-After the breakup of the band in 1995, Chao now tours regularly as a solo artist.
+In 1987, he founded the band Mano Negra, which achieved considerable success, especially in Europe.
+After the breakup of the band in 1995, Chao toured as a solo artist.
 Chao’s style is predominantly influenced by bands of the UK rock scene, such as The Clash, The Jam, and Dr. Feelgood.
-Fusing these styles with the French chanson, Iberoamerican salsa, reggae, ska, and Algerian raï, makes him a very unique French musician.
+Fusing these styles with the French chanson, Iberoamerican salsa, reggae, ska, and Algerian raï makes him a very unique French musician.